arras-energy/gridlabd/docs/Tools/Enduse.md

 `enduse`.
 If `state` is requests the COUNTRY must be specified.
 If `county` is requested, the COUNTRY and STATE must be specified.

+When using `SCALE`, the enduse factors are per building for residential building types, and per thousand square foot for commercial building types.

 Example:

 The following command generates a GLM and CSV file for mobile homes in